examplr/examplr-terraform/README.md

 ## Status / Versions

+v0.0.2 - 2023-01-11
+- Refactored module layout and updated READMEs for all modules.

 v0.0.1 - 2023-01-10
 - These repos/instructions have been used to successfully boostrap multiple environments/services as intended in this readme, but this approach, and the code, has not been code/peer reviewed by more experienced devops practitioners.

 ## To Do
  - peer review this effort with people who know more about TF/CICD than me (Wells)